 Workplace explosions are terrifying and tragic events, and after the explosion at the West Fertilizer Company facility in 2013, it became abundantly clear that the U.S. workplace safety laws and their enforcement were woefully inadequate.
 After the explosion that killed 14 people and injured another 200, it came to light that the Labor Department’s Occupational Safety and Health Administration (OSHA) had not inspected the fertilizer plant since 1985.
 Events like these are unacceptable, but due to OSHA being underfunded, facilities often go uninspected for decades.
 At the time, the largest fine that OSHA could levy against offending locations was $7,000, a laughable amount for so many large manufacturing plants.

 Workplace explosions can devastate an entire community depending on their size.
 If you or a loved one was injured in a workplace explosion caused by negligence or error, you may be eligible to file a claim.
-Our San Antonio work accident attorneys at the Wyatt Law Firm, Ltd. are prepared to fight for your rights in order to help get you the compensation you deserve.
+Our San Antonio work accident attorneys at the Wyatt Law Firm, PLLC. are prepared to fight for your rights in order to help get you the compensation you deserve.
 Contact us today through our online form, or give us a call at (210) 702-2162 to discuss your case.